 Yes, DEF needs to meet the ISO 22241 quality standard.

-No, BlueDEF® is classified as non-hazardous, non-toxic or flammable.
+No, BlueDEF® is classified as non-hazardous or flammable.

 DEF is corrosive to copper, brass, and aluminum as well as carbon steel.
 Only approved materials as listed in the ISO 22241 standards should be used in contact with DEF.